Joshveer/HALT/README.md

 # HALT: Hallucination Analysis with Logits & Traces

-A comprehensive pipeline for detecting and mitigating hallucinations in Large Language Models through token-level uncertainty analysis and reasoning-level disagreement detection.
+Pipeline that analyzes tokenization uncertaintiy (input) and CoT disagreement (reasoning) to detect hallucinations in LLMs.

 ## Overview